If you have any item you would like added to this News page, click on the pigeon "send a message" link.

 New Group Leaders needed for Language Groups

 We need to find members who speak French, Italian and Spanish who are able and willing to start up new language groups for beginners.
 We have eager people on waiting lists all ready to join you.
-ALSO we have lost our teacher of the Mandarin groups and are looking for a replacement.
 If you can help and are interested contact Hilda, our Language Groups Coordinator.

 We Are Bristol Helpline